ccoles/boiler/README.md

 # Boiler

-create a boiler plate with one command
+create an HTML 5 Boiler plate with one command

 ## Getting Started
 Install the module with: `npm install Boiler`